-Diets that are too rich with Protein
+Diets that are Too Rich with Protein

 Diets that are high in proteins can in some cases lead to the development of crystals in the urine.
 Eating too much protein foods will increase the uric acid as well as calcium content in urine.
 This will create changes in the urine concentration and leads to the development of urine crystals.
-It has also been observed that the over consumption of protein rich foods on an everyday basis, can add to the acidity of the urine, which encourages the development of crystallized material in the urine.
+It has also been observed that the over consumption of protein rich foods on an everyday basis, can add to the acidity of the urine, which encourages the development of crystalized material in the urine.

 Treatment for Uric Acid Crystals in Urine

-If you suffer from incontinence, a lot of acid crystals in urine can cause a strong, unpleasant odour.
+If you suffer from urinary incontinence, a lot of acid crystals in urine can cause a strong, unpleasant odour.

 The first vital step to treating urinary crystals is to talk to a Doctor.
 The Doctor will then find the root cause for urine crystals before giving any treatment.
 However, to prevent uric acid crystals, it is important to manage the PH level of your urine.
 You can ensure this is happening through eating the correct foods for maintaining a healthy PH level.
 Chemicals in most urine are supposed to keep crystals from forming.
 However, when this process is inefficient, crystals composed of calcium plus oxalate or phosphate, or from uric acid, form.
 Some of these crystals pass through the urinary tract with smoothly, whereas others cause tremendous pain.

 Popular Urinary Incontinence Pads